dwringer/a3system/README.md

         // Get an alist of all key, value pairs stored using this interface:
         _kvps = [TestDictionary, "items"] call fnc_tell;
 ```
-In include\classes.hpp there is a series of macros to facilitate the
+In include\classes.h there is a series of macros to facilitate the
-construction of class definition files as found in classdef\ in Dictionary.hpp
+construction of class definition files as found in classdef\ in Dictionary.h
 and some others.
 These macros are not required at all, but provide a slightly
 cleaner syntax for making a file with several class or method definitions.
 Do
 not think this means classes must be formed in this way - it is possible to
 declare and instantiate classes from scratch all while the simulation is
 running.
-See classdef\testWorldEntity.hpp for a trivial class that shows how
+See classdef\testWorldEntity.h for a trivial class that shows how
 to initialize everything without the use of preprocessor macros (the syntax
 is not much different and I almost didn't include macros in the first place).